paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/internal-assessment-strategies.md

 - TOC
 {:toc}

-# Internal assessment:  Programming strategically

-## Some thoughts on how best to approach the programming for your IA.

 Context:
 *For many of you, this is your first substantial programming project that will take  more than an hour or two to complete.
 The idea may be daunting \- where to start?\!
 The aim of this guide is to help offer some strategies.*